mamadfrhi/MacImager/README.md

 These methods can be used to refresh your monitors' background images in case you don't like them.
 ### Terminal 🧑🏻‍💻

-After doing the instruction above, you can just open `Terminal` and put the following commands.
+After doing the instruction above, you can just open `Terminal` and execute the following commands.

 ```
 $ cd Documents